PaulCalnan/paint-clone/README.md

 # JavaScript Project
 # Simple Paint Clone

-MSPaint clone project, sourced via a JavaScript tutorial.
+MS Paint clone project, interesting use of Javascript, HTML and CSS. sourced via a JavaScript tutorial.

 #### Built with: